Gail S. Donaldson, Chair

 Gail S. Donaldson, Interim Clinical Program Director

 The Department of Communication Sciences and Disorders is home to the Charles E. and Geneva S. Scott Communication Disorders Clinic which serves as a community-based training facility for graduate students pursuing their master’s degree in speech-language pathology.
-The Clinic, a non-profit organization, is located in University Hall at Appalachian State University.
+The Clinic, a non-profit organization, has locations at University Hall and the Levine Hall of Health Sciences.
 Established in September of 1968, the primary mission of the Clinic is to provide clinical learning experiences for students majoring in speech-language pathology.
 The Clinic is recognized for the outstanding clinical services provided to individuals of all ages from the Boone and Western North Carolina regions.
 There is currently no charge to Appalachian students for services; otherwise the Clinic operates on a fee-for-service basis.
 For more information, please call (828) 262-2185.

 ProgramsBachelor of ScienceMinor